 child’s finger may be pricked to get a few drops of blood.
 Or your child may have

-blood taken from a vein in his or her arm.
+blood taken from a vein in their arm.

 What happens during a blood transfusion for a child?

-During the procedure, your child will be given blood from a one or more people who
+During the procedure, your child will be given blood from a 1 or more people who donated

-donated it.
-In some cases, your child may be given blood that was taken from him or
+it.
+In some cases, your child may be given blood that was taken from them before.

 A healthcare provider will clean the area where the IV will go.
-He or she will insert
+They will insert an

-an IV into one of your child’s veins, most likely in the arm.
+IV into 1 of your child’s veins, most likely in the arm.
 The whole blood or blood

 parts will be sent through this line.
 The whole process may take 1 to 4 hours.